emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is alright but has room for improvement. 🟡
 1. Has no watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## ProjectFreeTV
-### Score: 5/20
-1. Has movies and TV, but no anime, 1080p, adjustable quality, or subtitles. ❌
-1. 15+ hosts on most content, but does not auto-switch if ones fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, lots of room for improvement. ❌
-1. Site has history and watch lists, and you can login to sync them across devices. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌